krishauser/Klampt/README.md

 Klamp't (Kris' Locomotion and Manipulation Planning Toolbox) is an open-source, cross-platform software package for robot modeling, simulating, planning, optimization, and visualization.
 It aims to provide an accessible, wide range of programming tools for learning robotics, analyzing robots, developing algorithms, and prototyping intelligent behaviors.
 It has particular strengths in robot manipulation and locomotion.

 Historically, it began development at Indiana University since 2009 primarily as a research platform.
-Since then, it has been adopted in classes and other labs around the world.
+Since then, it has been adopted in education and research labs around the world.

 More information can be found on the Klamp't website (http://klampt.org)